aerogear/graphback/packages/graphql-cli-graphback-plugin/README.md

 ### `graphql backend-db`
 The command will create database resources according to your datamodel(including tables and relationships).
 Running the commands recreates the database structure i.e. drops all existing data.

-You can run created server using `npm run start`
+You can run created server using `npm start`